dmitriilezine/AzureSecureAdministration/DeployADDS.md

 https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FAzurePAW-ADDS%2Fmaster%2FAzurePAW-ADDS%2Fazuredeploy.json
 ```
 :heavy_exclamation_mark: **Parameters** :heavy_exclamation_mark: Most configuration errors come from specifying wrong parameters.
-Pay extra attension to paramter vaules required by the deployment.
+Pay extra attention to parameter values required by the deployment.

 ### Deploy ADDS via PowerShell
 If you are planning to test deployment multiple times and run it against the same deployment or new deployment,